 Visitor services, such as food and beverage and visitor information, or tours that comply with National Parks regulations may also be considered at the site.

 The MacKenzie Falls Revitalisation project will build on community consultation and design investigations that were undertaken for the site in 2017.
 Parks Victoria is proud to be working in partnership with the Gunditj Mirring Traditional Owners Aboriginal Corporation, Eastern Maar Aboriginal Corporation, and Barengi Gadjin Land Council Aboriginal Corporation to plan and design the project.

-Visitors will enjoy an improved experience at the site, with improved views, more options for people for all abilities, trail connections and facilities planned.
+Visitors will enjoy an improved experience at the site, with improved views and more options for people of all abilities.
 Safety will be improved in the carpark, on tracks, at lookouts and at the base of the falls, while visitor information will offer new opportunities to learn more about the cultural heritage and environmental values of the area.

 Caring for Country is a key objective of this project.
 New opportunities for visitors to learn about the site’s environment, including its cultural values, are being developed in consultation with Traditional Owners.

 Through planned carparking and trail improvements, more visitors will be kept off the landscape and surrounding vegetation.

 We have engaged with visitors and community members to inform the final scope and features of the MacKenzie Falls Revitalisation project.
 Engagement report released on Engage Victoria.